BloodBowlBase/EHeresy/docs/the_solar_auxilia/formations.md

 ## Solar Auxilia Sub-Cohort

-A Cohort's strength was commonly divided into 'Sub-Cohorts', each one assigned its own command structure and support elements to allow it to operate independently across a theatre of war.
-The core of each Sub- Cohorts were the Infantry Tercios, with armoured elements, aerial squadrons and other ancillary units temporarily assigned.

 **Disciplined Ranks**: Compulsory Core Detachment slots within this Formation must be filled with Auxilia Lasrifle Tercio Detachments.

 **COMPULSORY DETACHMENTS**